 - Monitor her assistants’ productivity

-Here’s the virtual technology your team needs when they’re working remotely:
+Here’s the virtual collaborative tools your team needs when they’re working remotely:

 A. Instant communication tools like Slack

 Slack is a popular instant messaging platform that’s used by distributed teams all over the world.
 Instead of sending countless emails to your entire team, just use Slack to maintain effective communication with them.

 - Channels: create channels for project or team-specific communication.
 For example, Miranda can have a specific channel for her Fall catalog project